suvankit/Climate-Geospatial-analysis/README.md

 # Climate-Geospatial-analysis
-This repository shows the climate geospatial data analysis
+This repository shows the climate geospatial data analysis and data exploration using netCDF and xarray libraries in python.